-The additional Caldera property was acquired from Ore Capital, a former significant shareholder with a common director, on January 3, 2019.
+Fifty-six of the additional claims added to the Caldera property were acquired from Ore Capital, a former significant shareholder with a former common director, on January 3, 2019.

-11. PROPOSED TRANSACTIONS
+12. PROPOSED TRANSACTIONS

 The Company is engaged in the search for potential mineral property acquisitions and financings, but there are currently no proposed asset or business acquisitions or dispositions.
 Other than disclosed in this Management's Discussion and Analysis, the Company does not have any proposed transactions.